AF-GRILL/DISPluginForUnity/README.md

     - Entity Type
 		- This record specifies the kind of entity, the country of design, the domain, the specific identification of the entity, and any extra information necessary for describing the entity.
         - This value should be set on the component and will be used when sending automatic PDU updates.
+        - _**NOTE**_: The checkbox to the left of the Entity Type fields has no functionality in the DIS Send component outside of being able to edit the variable.
+This checkbox is used for Entity Type wildcards and only has functionality when receiving Entity Type info.
-    - Entity ID
+    - Current Entity ID
-		- This record specifies the site ID, application ID, and entity ID fields.
-They combine to form a unique identifier of the entity in the exercise.
+		- This record specifies the ID of the associated entity fields.
+When sending, this can be combined with the Site ID and Application ID stored in the DIS Game Manager to form the unique identifier of the entity in the exercise.
         - This value should be set on the component and will be used when sending automatic PDU updates.
     - Entity Force ID
 		- This field distinguishes the different teams or sides in a DIS exercise.